RENEWAL AGREEMENT ESTABLISHING AN ALLIANCE

 THE IRONWORKER EMPLOYERS ASSOCIATION OF WESTERN PENNSYLVANIA, INC.

-The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Pittsburgh Area Office and the Ironworkers Employers Association of Western Pennsylvania Inc. (IWEA-WP) recognize the value of establishing a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA and the IWEA-WP hereby renew the Alliance originally signed on March 11, 2003 to provide the IWEA-WP members and others with information, guidance, and access to training resources that will help them to protect the health and safety of workers, particularly by reducing and preventing exposure to the various hazards associated with the construction industry, and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
-In developing this Alliance, OSHA and the IWEA-WP recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Pittsburgh Area Office and the Ironworkers Employers Association of Western Pennsylvania Inc. (IWEA-WP) continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
+To that end, OSHA and the IWEA-WP (hereinafter referred to collectively as "the Participants") hereby renew the Alliance originally signed on March 11, 2003 to provide the IWEA-WP members and others with information, guidance, and access to resources that will help them to protect the health and safety of workers, particularly by reducing and preventing exposure to the various hazards associated with the construction industry, and to understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
+Through the Alliance, the Participants recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.

 Raising Awareness of OSHA's Rulemaking and Enforcement Initiatives